College football bowl and CFP picks, predictions: Legendary Vegas expert reveals best bets

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

-A dozen bowl games are already in the books, including the CFP first round, with the College Football Playoff quarterfinals then starting on Dec.
+More than a dozen bowl games are already in the books, including the CFP first round, with the College Football Playoff quarterfinals then starting on Dec.
 31. In the meantime, there is still plenty of other college football bowl action, especially on Saturday, Dec.
-27. Contests that day include Penn State vs. Clemson (-3), BYU vs. Georgia Tech (+4.5), Missouri vs. Virginia (+4) and LSU vs. Houston (-3).
+27. Contests that day include Penn State vs. Clemson (-3), BYU vs. Georgia Tech (+4.5), Missouri vs. Virginia (+4) and LSU vs. Houston (-2.5).

 The final college football bowl game of the year will head to the Cotton Bowl and Ohio State vs. Miami.
 The Dec.
 31 CFP quarterfinal matchup has the reigning champion Buckeyes favored by 9.5 points, per the latest college football bowl odds.
 Before locking in any college football picks on those games or any others during bowl season, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.